CSRG-Group/dcs-notes.github.io/modules/CS260/Crib_Sheets/Algorithms_Crib_Sheet.md

 After each step, show that the output of the greedy algorithm is at least as good as any other argument.

-Example
+Proof by contradiction is often convenient to show this:

+- Assume greedy is not optimal
+- Show that there is no way to improve the greedily selected output

 #### 2. Structural

-Find a structural property (called a bound) that all valid solutions must have, then show that the greedy algorithm always satisfies it.
+Find a structural property (called a bound) that all optimal solutions must have, then show that the greedy algorithm always satisfies it.

-Example
+Hence, we approach problems like this by:

+- Finding a property of all optimal solutions
+- Show that the greedily selected output always satisfies this property

 #### 3. Exchange argument

 Gradually transform any solution to the one found by the greedy algorithm without hurting its quality.

-Example
+This can be approached by direct proof, or by more complicated methods.